Our Hep Connect program is run by people who have experience of living with hep C who are now cured.

 Who should you refer to this program?

-The program is designed to support anyone in the community who is about to commence or is on hep C treatment.
+The program is designed to provide additional support to anyone in the community who is about to commence or is on hep C treatment.

 Who are our Hep C peer support workers?

-Our peer workers have a breadth of experience engaging clients and working with hepatology nurses, and are perfectly placed to support people while on treatment.
+Our peer workers have a breadth of experience engaging clients and working with hepatology nurses.
+The peers are perfectly placed to support people while on treatment.
 The program aims to provide the right type of support at the right time to make the journey through treatment easier.

 How does the Hep Connect program work?

-Our peers work in partnership with hepatitis healthcare workers to provide personalised support and important reminder messages during treatment all the way to cure (SVR12).
-Peer workers will reach out to clients via text message and by phone from our HNSW offices in Surry Hills, to see how they are going as well as to address the specific message requirements of the attending healthcare worker.
-Peers make contact using the same phone number.
-It is a two-way service so that the client can also contact the peer during office hours.
+Our peers work in partnership with hepatitis healthcare workers and the Hep Connect Project Officer to provide personalised support and important reminder messages for clients undergoing treatment all the way to cure (SVR12).
+SMS text messages are programmed and peer workers will reach out to clients by using the same phone number from our HNSW offices in Surry Hills, to see how they are going as well as to address the specific message requirements of the attending healthcare worker.
+It is a two-way service so that the client can reply to the SMS texts and also contact the peer, via phone, during office hours.

 We update your clinicians and you can provide us with feedback